Xunnamius/black-flag/README.md

 # Black Flag

-Black Flag is a fairly thin library that wraps [yargs][1], extending its capabilities with several powerful declarative features.
+Black Flag is a fairly thin library that wraps [yargs][1], extending its capabilities with several powerful _declarative_ features.
+It can be used to create simple single-level CLIs or deeply nested sprawling interfaces alike.

+The goal is for Black Flag to be as close to a drop-in replacement as possible for vanilla yargs, specifically for users of [`yargs::commandDir()`][2].

 Tested on Ubuntu and Windows.